SpectronX/Physics_with_Cpp/Mechanics/Projectile Motion 2.0/README.md

    \$[H = \left( (V_{i} \sin\theta) + g\tau \right) \tau \left( 1 - e^{-T/\tau} \right) - g\tau T\]$

 ## Implementation
 To also practice some C++ concepts, I decided to incorporate a user-defined library for the calculations.
+WIth this, the files would have to compiled and linked together before the simulation can run.
 The implementation consists of:

 - A **source file (`.cpp`)** containing the function definitions.
 - A **header file (`.h`)** storing the function prototypes.